 This is an easy one.
 The world makes this out to be some great big challenge.
 It isn’t.
 All you do is save half of what you earn and invest in broad-based index funds with enough money in short-term vehicles (bank accounts or short-term government bonds) to handle current needs.
 In short order you will accumulate a modest fortune.
 The best plan is an automatic one.
 Set it and forget it.
 Markets will go up and down.
 Neither matters to you.
 What interests you is the income stream of the investment and that doesn’t change much day-to-day.

 You will read about retirement.
-Society had a clear vision of retirement.
+Society has a clear vision of retirement.
 It’s a trap.
 You never really retire until you die.
 You’re retired at your funeral.
 One of the things they say about someone who has died is they expired or retired.
 Don’t rush it.
 It happens easy enough on its own.

 How much is enough?
 That is another pressing problem the world seems to have.
 It takes only a small amount to live.
 No matter where you are, even traveling, you can always turn some coin.
-Heather, you could always do caricatures in the park; Brooke, you could help people set up and fix computers as a side.
+Heather, you could always do caricatures in the park; Brooke, you could help people set up and fix computers as a side hustle.
 Your interests will change with time, but you understand what I am saying.
 You don’t need a massive nest egg to set aside the grind society demands you pursue.

-Personal finance preachers talk about the 4% Rule and similar advice for determining when you can give up the rate race.
+Personal finance preachers talk about the 4% Rule and similar advice for determining when you can give up the rat race.
 It’s all garbage.
 I know you hear me talk about the 4% Rule or sometimes telling people they need 25 times their spending in investments.
 I say it because people believe it and I need to go where people are to get them to where they need to be.

 Follow your great-grandfathers advice instead: Never take off the pile.
 Your invested capital is sacred.
 Never touch it!
 The income stream from the capital is all you use for consumption.
 Never more.
 The 4% Rule and similar advice can fail under certain circumstances, even unlikely circumstances.
 Great-granddad’s rule never fails, ever.
-If your broad-based index fund fails only consuming the income stream there are bigger problems in the world affecting you.
+If your broad-based index fund fails only consuming the income stream, there are bigger problems in the world affecting you.
 There is no advice I can give to deal with such an unknown other than to encourage you to embrace the Stoic philosophy.
-Keeping Seneca and Epictetus at your bedside is always a good idea.
+Keeping a copy of Seneca and Epictetus at your bedside is always a good idea.

-Finding Fulfilling Work
+Find Fulfilling Work

 The world will have plenty of advice on how you should live your life.
 Disregard it.
 Only you know what is fulfilling work.
 Look to dad and grandpa as examples.
 Both of us started businesses in a very untraditional manner.
 If you follow all the rule society tells you to follow, your business will fail.